-The contents of a flexible automation cell are pretty simple.
-It boils down to to four main components that allow the cell to receive, sense, and manipulate the desired object.
+Let's review some key components in a flexible automation cell: The contents are pretty simple, and boils down to four generalized components that allow the cell to receive, sense, and manipulate the desired object.